MacKenzie Place Allotments Edinburgh, Stockbridge shed design images, Scotland timber project

 Sutherland Hussey haven’t built anything in Edinburgh despite being based in the city for 14 years.

-The Architectural Heritage Society of Scotland was among those to say it backed the design.
+The Architectural Heritage Society of Scotland was among those to say it backed the architectural design.

 Edinburgh Sculpture Workshop Building, Scotland